Chemed Co. (NYSE:CHE) Shares Sold by State of Alaska Department of Revenue

 Insider Transactions at Chemed

-In other news, CEO Kevin J. Mcnamara sold 5,000 shares of the business’s stock in a transaction dated Tuesday, October 31st.
+In related news, CEO Kevin J. Mcnamara sold 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, October 31st.
 The stock was sold at an average price of $560.68, for a total transaction of $2,803,400.00.
-Following the completion of the sale, the chief executive officer now owns 112,968 shares in the company, valued at approximately $63,338,898.24.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the transaction, the chief executive officer now directly owns 112,968 shares of the company’s stock, valued at approximately $63,338,898.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 In related news, CEO Kevin J. Mcnamara sold 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, October 31st.
 The stock was sold at an average price of $560.68, for a total transaction of $2,803,400.00.
 Following the transaction, the chief executive officer now directly owns 112,968 shares of the company’s stock, valued at approximately $63,338,898.24.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, EVP Spencer S. Lee sold 1,217 shares of the business’s stock in a transaction that occurred on Tuesday, November 7th.
 The stock was sold at an average price of $583.85, for a total value of $710,545.45.
 Following the transaction, the executive vice president now directly owns 23,633 shares in the company, valued at $13,798,127.05.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 23,531 shares of company stock worth $13,596,105.
 4.03% of the stock is currently owned by company insiders.

 Chemed Company Profile